Somatic Delusions: Sensing The Signs

 Are Somatic Delusions A Sign Of Schizophrenia?

 Although delusional disorder may present some of the same symptoms that people with schizophrenia experience, it is an entirely distinct condition.
-In fact, a delusional disorder cannot be positively diagnosed once the criteria for schizophrenia have also been met.
+A delusional disorder cannot be positively diagnosed once the criteria for schizophrenia have also been met.
 Delusions are often signs of a much deeper problem.
 Sometimes, delusions signify severe mental and emotional issues, such as:

 - Psychotic disorders (like schizoaffective disorder, schizophreniform disorder, or shared psychotic disorder)